matthewwall/weewx-owfs/readme.txt

 add the following line to the existing [OWFS] section (mentioned above)
      driver = user.owfs

+Under python2.x using the original python-ow module.
+The interface was specified under the [OWFS] Section.

+With python3.x versions that use pyownet.
+No interface is specified.
+It defaults to using owserver (localhost:4304)

 then specify OWFS as the station_type:
 [Station]
     station_type = OWFS